Marmalade-NG/marmalade-ng/doc/source/policy-extra-policies.rst

 Add a new policy to the blacklist for the given token-id.

 Must be signed by the creator's guard.
-The signature can be scopped by ``(UPDATE-EXTRA-POLICIES token-id)``.
+The signature can be scoped by ``(UPDATE-EXTRA-POLICIES token-id)``.

 .. code:: lisp